How to Remove Mineral Deposits from Your Bathroom Naturally

 We recommend that you read: The Best Ways to Disinfect Your Bathroom

-Water can splash on bathroom mirrors and, as a result, get mineral deposits.
-However, these are pretty easy to remove.
+Water can splash on bathroom mirrors and, as a result, leave mineral deposits.
+However, these stains are pretty easy to remove.

 Just dilute vinegar in water (one part vinegar for every four parts water) and spray it on the mirrors.
 Wipe and voilá, the white spots have disappeared.